xiix0/scam/README.md

-Q:	"What is the burning question on the mind of every dyslexic
+FORTUNE PROVIDES QUESTIONS FOR THE GREAT ANSWERS: #19
-	existentialist?"
+A:	To be or not to be.
-A:	"Is there a dog?"
+Q:	What is the square root of 4b^2?